vuejs/events/src/presentations/README.md

 ## Submit

-This page is only interresting if YOU share your presentation with the community.
+Sharing your presentation with the community is entirely voluntary.

 Adding your is really simple.
 You just have to create a pull request with a json file containing all the data about the presentation you want to share.